johnwargo/ac4p/chapter 06/readme.md

 The pause.cmd file is a simple Windows command file I created to help me test Hooks on Windows.
 It does nothing except write some text to the terminal window then execute the pause command which causes the command file to wait until a keypress before existing.

 The test.js file is a simple node application I created to help me test running a node application as a hook.
 The application simply writes some content to the console and nothing more.

+***

+You can find information on many different topics on my [personal blog](http://www.johnwargo.com).
+Learn about all of my publications at [John Wargo Books](http://www.johnwargobooks.com).